-Guides and serious backcountry skiers demand the most out of avalanche rescue gear.
-The Pieps DSP Pro is an example of a product that sets high standards for safety and is one of the first recommended by these power users.
-A large search radius, ample battery life, and multiple layers of redundancy are a few of the reasons why the DSP Pro is in the pouches of many avalanche experts.
+Pieps has long been at the forefront of avalanche safety technology and the DSP Pro is the company’s signature beacon.
+A large search radius, ample battery life, and a good scan function are a few of the reasons why the DSP Pro is in the pouches of many avalanche experts.
 The transceiver even has bonus features such as a built-in clinometer to help with basic assessments.
-Pieps is always at the forefront of avalanche safety technology and the DSP Pro is the company’s signature beacon.
+On paper it's a great beacon.
+However, we no longer carry this beacon due to potential safety issues with the locking mechanism that were discovered in the field.

 - Standard 60m search radius and lateral search strip.